msaxena2/logic-types-notes/lecture_4_notes.md

 But every Y \in X is sat (using 4 CT).
 So X is Sat, and G is 4 colorable.
 ```

+#### Axiomatization

+A formula can be proven to be valid using computation i.e. by showing that a formula holds for all evaluations.

+Proving on the other hand, using rules to come up with the validity of a formula.

+An axiom system is a finite set of axioms, and we prove formula modulo the axioms.
+Then we use inference rules (ways of proving facts from other facts, and must be sound), along with axioms to prove formulae.